 - $1.6 billion is the market share for pet-related technology.

 Pet Food Industry Statistics

-The United States spends more on pet food than any other nation in the world.
-Owners continue to demand higher quality products and more accountability among pet food manufacturers and suppliers.
+The largest sub-market in the industry, pet food sales account for 39.3% of the global market.
+Owners drive the industry, demanding higher quality products and more accountability among pet food manufacturers and suppliers.

 - Over 500 pet food manufacturers produce the 3.3 billion pounds of pet food American dogs and cats consume annually.

 - 2 pounds of food per month is the average companion animal’s rate of consumption.

 - 55% of consumers buy their pet’s food from pet supply stores.

 - 85% of consumers think pet food companies aren’t as transparent as they should be about ingredients and their sources.

 - 44% of pet owners say buying healthy food for their pet is more of a priority than buying healthy food for themselves.

 - 53% of pet owners take just as much care to purchase healthy food for their pet as they do for themselves.